nnovation is, and always will be, at the center of a thriving textile industry. It is the

 Co.
 Ltd., Hong Kong

-Fong’s Allwin high-temperature package-dyeing machine features heat- and energy-efficient attributes.
+Fong’s Allwin high-temperature package-dyeing machine features heat- and energy-efficient

 Quick Change FluiDyer QCC